 HIIT Training, or high-intensity interval training, has taken the fitness world by storm.
 Ask most fitness trainers what the biggest fitness trend of 2014 was and they’ll enthusiastically tell you HIIT.
-Why has high intensity interval training struck such a responsive chord with trainers and fitness buffs?
+Why has high-intensity interval training struck such a responsive chord with trainers and fitness buffs?
 It’s a real time saver for one.
 Research shows HIIT training offers similar or superior benefits to steady-state cardio in half the time.

 The Health and Fitness Benefits of HIIT

-High-intensity interval training training improves aerobic capacity, just as steady-state cardio does and possibly more, but it also fine tunes your anaerobic energy system.
+High-intensity interval training improves aerobic capacity, just as steady-state cardio does and possibly more, but it also fine-tunes your anaerobic energy system.
 It’s also a belly fat scorcher.
 Several studies show high-intensity exercise is superior to steady-state aerobic exercise for melting away stubborn visceral abdominal fat, the type of fat that’s strongly linked with health problems like cardiovascular disease and type 2-diabetes.
-Plus, HIIT training keeps your body in fat burning mode for hours after a workout is over due to the prolonged “after-burn effect.”
+Plus, HIIT training keeps your body in a fat burning mode for hours after a workout is over due to the prolonged “after-burn effect.”
 Plus, it does all of this with a minimum of muscle loss, unlike long periods of cardio that can put your hard-earned muscle tissue in jeopardy.

 You have to love the time-saving benefits of HIIT training and the fact that it’s a workout that can be adapted to almost any form of exercise you do by alternating periods of high-intensity exercise with periods of recovery.
 With the many benefits of high-intensity interval training, some people think they get “more of a good thing,” when they tackle high-intensity interval training every day.
 Eating vegetables at every meal is a healthy habit – the more the better, right?
 So why can’t the same be said for high-intensity training?